SeyedHamidreza/cognitive_robotics_manipulation/README.md

 It will install a set of packages, including: numpy, opencv-python, matplotlib, scikit-image, imageio, torch, torchvision, torchsummary, tensorboardX, pyrealsense2, Pillow, pandas, matplotlib, pybullet

-## Demo
+## How to run an experiment
-Running the script 'simulation.py' gives a demonstration of the simulation.
-The demo can be run with three different grasping scenarios, including isolated, packed, and pile scenarios:
+We can perform a simulation experiment by running the 'simulation.py' script.
+As shown in the following image, we can perform experiments in three different grasping scenarios, including isolated, packed, and pile scenarios:

 <p align="center">
   <img src="images/scenarios2.png" width="400" title="">